 We get this question asked by many friends, customers, and associates.
 Especially after this extreme heat this year, many people have indicated that next time they want to get their heating and cooling system checked out before the season starts.
 But, what do I look for?
 And how do I know I’m not getting “ripped off?

-2.)
-Maintaining a clean filter is one of the most important items you can do.
+- Maintaining a clean filter is one of the most important items you can do.
 It keeps your system running efficiently.
-However, a clean and properly maintained filter improves air flow which contributes not only to system performance but also to your comfort.
+However, a clean and properly maintained filter improves airflow which contributes not only to system performance but also to your comfort.
 Dirt will reduce the life of your system.

-4.)
-Many companies, like ours, offer priority service if you participate on their Maintenance Plans.
+- Many companies, like ours, offer priority service if you participate in their Maintenance Plans.

 You should remember a Maintenance Plan is an annual agreement, and a Maintenance Membership is a one-time event for each time you authorize it.